aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 ---
 ### QoS
-Quality of service
+The MQTT Quality of Service (QoS) level for message delivery.

+- 0: At most once (Fire and forget), the default.
+- 1: At least once (Guaranteed delivery, but possible duplicates)
+- 2: Exactly once (Guaranteed delivery exactly one time)

 **Type**: Integer

-Default is 0

-0 = At most once
-1 = At least once
-2 = Exactly once

 ---
 ### Retain
-Set to true to store a single message per a given MQTT topic for delivery to any current and future topic subscribers.
+Controls whether messages should be retained by the MQTT broker.

+When set to true, the broker will store the last message published to each topic.
+New subscribers to these topics will immediately receive the most recent retained message, even if it was published before they subscribed.

 **Type**: Boolean